-Forward-Looking Statements - Certain statements in this presentation regarding anticipated financial outcomes including Rayonier's earnings guidance, if any, business and market conditions, outlook, expected dividend rate, Rayonier's business strategies, including expected harvest schedules, timberland acquisitions, sales of non-strategic timberlands, the anticipated benefits of Rayonier's business strategies, and other similar statements relating to Rayonier's future events, developments or financial or operational performance or results, are "forward-looking statements" made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, and other federal securities laws.
-These forward-looking statements are identified by the use of words such as "may," "will," "should," "expect," "estimate," "believe," "intend," "project," "anticipate" and other similar language.
-However, the absence of these or similar words or expressions does not mean that a statement is not forward-looking.
-While management believes that these forward-looking statements are reasonable when made, forward-looking statements are not guarantees of future performance or events and undue reliance should not be placed on these statements.
+Forward-Looking Statements - Certain statements in this presentation regarding anticipated financial outcomes including Rayonier's earnings guidance, i business and market conditions, outlook, expected dividend rate, Rayonier's business strategies, including expected harvest schedules, timberland acquisitions, of non-strategic timberlands, the anticipated benefits of Rayonier's business strategies, and other similar statements relating to Rayonier's future e developments or financial or operational performance or results, are "forward-looking statements" made pursuant to the safe harbor provisions of the F Securities Litigation Reform Act of 1995, and other federal securities laws.
+These forward-looking statements are identified by the use of words such as "may," "should," "expect," "estimate," "believe," "intend," "project," "anticipate" and other similar language.
+However, the absence of these or similar words or express does not mean that a statement is not forward-looking.
+While management believes that these forward-looking statements are reasonable when made, for looking statements are not guarantees of future performance or events and undue reliance should not be placed on these statements.

-The following important factors, among others, could cause actual results or events to differ materially from those expressed in forward-looking statements that may have been made in this document: the cyclical and competitive nature of the industries in which we operate; fluctuations in demand for, or supply of, our forest products and real estate offerings; entry of new competitors into our markets; changes in global economic conditions and world events; fluctuations in demand for our products in Asia, and especially China; various lawsuits relating to matters arising out of our previously announced internal review and restatement of our consolidated financial statements; the uncertainties of potential impacts of climate-related initiatives; the cost and availability of third party logging and trucking services; the geographic concentration of a significant portion of our timberland; our ability to identify, finance and complete timberland acquisitions; changes in environmental laws and regulations regarding timber harvesting, delineation of wetlands, and endangered species, that may restrict or adversely impact our ability to conduct our business, or increase the cost of doing so; adverse weather conditions, natural disasters and other catastrophic events such as hurricanes, wind storms and wildfires, which can adversely affect our timberlands and the production, distribution and availability of our products; interest rate and currency movements; our capacity to incur additional debt; changes in tariffs, taxes or treaties relating to the import and export of our products or those of our competitors; changes in key management and personnel; our ability to meet all necessary legal requirements to continue to qualify as a real estate investment trust ("REIT") and changes in tax laws that could adversely affect beneficial tax treatment; the cyclical nature of the real estate business generally; a delayed or weak recovery in the housing market; the lengthy, uncertain and costly process associated with the ownership, entitlement and development of real estate, especially in Florida, which also may be affected by changes in law, policy and political factors beyond our control; unexpected delays in the entry into or closing of real estate transactions; changes in environmental laws and regulations that may restrict or adversely impact our ability to sell or develop properties; the timing of construction and availability of public infrastructure; and the availability of financing for real estate development and mortgage loans.
+The following important factors, among others, could cause actual results or events to differ materially from those expressed in forward-looking statements that have been made in this document: the cyclical and competitive nature of the industries in which we operate; fluctuations in demand for, or supply of, our products and real estate offerings; entry of new competitors into our markets; changes in global economic conditions and world events; fluctuations in demand f products in Asia, and especially China; various lawsuits relating to matters arising out of our previously announced internal review and restatement of our consoli financial statements; the uncertainties of potential impacts of climate-related initiatives; the cost and availability of third party logging and trucking service geographic concentration of a significant portion of our timberland; our ability to identify, finance and complete timberland acquisitions; changes in environmenta and regulations regarding timber harvesting, delineation of wetlands, and endangered species, that may restrict or adversely impact our ability to condubusiness, or increase the cost of doing so; adverse weather conditions, natural disasters and other catastrophic events such as hurricanes, wind storms and will which can adversely affect our timberlands and the production, distribution and availability of our products; interest rate and currency movements; our capacity to additional debt; changes in tariffs, taxes or treaties relating to the import and export of our products or those of our competitors; changes in key management personnel; our ability to meet all necessary legal requirements to continue to qualify as a real estate investment trust ("REIT") and changes in tax laws that adversely affect beneficial tax treatment; the cyclical nature of the real estate business generally; a delayed or weak recovery in the housing market; the lea uncertain and costly process associated with the ownership, entitlement and development of real estate, especially in Florida, which also may be affected by ch in law, policy and political factors beyond our control; unexpected delays in the entry into or closing of real estate transactions; changes in environmental law regulations that may restrict or adversely impact our ability to sell or develop properties; the timing of construction and availability of public infrastructure; ar availability of financing for real estate development and mortgage loans.